cloudmesh-community/book/chapters/class/516/week2-center.md

 appropriate modifications and provide credit to where you found this information.

-As you certainly will have learned form other classes what plagiarism is and how not to plagiarize you will probably be fine.
-However, we often find one or two studnets in a class that do not know what it is.
+As you certainly will have learned from other classes what plagiarism is and how not to plagiarize, you will probably be fine.
+However, we often find one or two students in a class that does not know what it is.
 Therefore we **STRONGLY RECOMMEND** that you take the plagiarism certificate offered by IU.
 This has the advantage that you can show it in other classes and show you are informed.
 Please also read the code of conduct rules at IU.

-For this reason we included this material also in part in the Book
+For this reason, we included this material also in part in the Book

 * [Scientific Writing with Markdown](https://laszewski.github.io/book/writing/)

 Please read the chapter about Plagiarism.

 Please be aware that we may conduct superior plagiarism tests.
-Our tests are even better than  *Turn-it-in* while we are able to identified *translations* from other languages, copies of text from non-public external university servers, and company archives that turn-it-in does not check.
+Our tests are even better than  *Turn-it-in* while we are able to identify *translations* from other languages, copies of text from non-public external university servers, and company archives that turn-it-in does not check.
 IU has a strict policy that we must follow.